Pawesome Cats is reader-supported. When you buy through links on our site, we may earn a small commission at no extra cost to you.

 Cats are inquisitive, and may be tempted to get too close and investigate a wavering flame.
 No one likes the smell of singed fur so it’s best to keep those romantic candles well out of paws reach to avoid any accidental burns.
 Never leave a lit candle unattended in the room.

-Instead of burning candles, you may like to use flameless candles or string up some pretty heart shaped lights to create the romantic ambience you’re after.
+Instead of burning candles, you may like to use battery operated candles or or string up some lights to create the romantic ambience you’re after.

 In addition, some cats are sensitive to the fragrances in scented candles.
 Although rare, perfumed candles can cause allergic skin reactions that lead to intense itching, or worse still trigger an asthma attack and breathing difficulties.